vertica/VerticaPy/README.md

 from verticapy import vDataFrame vdf = vDataFrame("my_relation", cursor = cur)
 ```
-If you don't have any data, you can easily import well-known datasets.
+If you don't have data on hand, you can easily import well-known datasets.
 ```python
 from verticapy.learn.datasets import load_titanic
 vdf = load_titanic(cursor = cur)